awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-example.md

 ### Execute the Transaction<a name="transaction-example-order-part-d"></a>

-The following code snippet illustrates how to execute the actions defined previously as a single all\-or\-nothing operation\.
+The following example illustrates how to execute the actions defined previously as a single all\-or\-nothing operation\.

 ```
     Collection<TransactWriteItem> actions = Arrays.asList(
         new TransactWriteItem().withConditionCheck(checkCustomerValid),
-        new TransactWriteItem().withPut(createOrder),
+        new TransactWriteItem().withUpdate(markItemSold),
-        new TransactWriteItem().withUpdate(markItemSold));
+        new TransactWriteItem().withPut(createOrder));

     TransactWriteItemsRequest placeOrderTransaction = new TransactWriteItemsRequest()
         .withTransactItems(actions)